-To ensure a smooth transition to the next year, pupils have transition sessions with their new teacher(s).
-In addition, staff members hold transition meetings.
+To ensure a smooth transition to the next academic year, pupils have transition sessions with their new teacher(s).
+In addition, staff members hold transition meetings to discuss any key information that is relevant to the individual child.

-To ensure behaviour is continually monitored and the right support is in place, information related to pupil behaviour issues will be transferred to relevant staff at the start of the term or year.
+To ensure behaviour is continually monitored and the right support is in place, information related to pupil behaviour issues will be transferred to relevant staff in preparation for the start of the term or year.